Felts Field

-Felts Field (IATA: SFF, ICAO: KSFF, FAA LID: SFF) is a public airport in the northwest United States, located 5 mi northeast of downtown Spokane, in Spokane County, Washington.
+Felts Field (IATA: SFF, ICAO: KSFF, FAA LID: SFF) is a public airport in the Northwestern United States, located 5 mi northeast of Downtown Spokane, in Spokane County, Washington.
 It is owned by Spokane City-County.

 The airport has two parallel runways.
 Now used for general aviation, Felts Field was Spokane's commercial airport before the opening of Spokane International Airport.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a regional reliever facility.

 History

 Felts Field, Spokane's historic airfield, is on the south bank of the Spokane River east of Spokane.
 Aviation activities began in 1913.
 Then called the Parkwater airstrip, it was designated a municipal flying field in 1920 at the instigation of the Spokane Chamber of Commerce.